av1518/AstroCLIP-Extention/README.md

 sudo apt-get update
 sudo apt-get install -y nvidia-docker2
 ```
-After running the above commands, NVIDIA Container Toolkit should be availble for use.
+After running the above commands, NVIDIA Container Toolkit should be available for use.

 It is important to ensure there is sufficient storage before installing.
 For the same reason, we also advise that the dataset should be downloaded locally first, then mounted into the Docker container with appropriate storage settings instead of downloading it inside the container.
 For testing purposes, it's sufficient to only mount a subset of all data into the container.